Email System.

 },

-});Provider priority: admin-configured provider code config error.
+});Provider priority: admin-configured provider, then code config, then error.
 You can manage providers from the admin panel and override the code config at any time.

 Built-in templates with variables